Chocolate chip: Baking and melting

 Chocolate chips can also be melted and used in sauces and other recipes.
 The chips melt best at temperatures between 104 and 113 °F. The melting process starts at 90 °F, when the cocoa butter starts melting in the chips.
-The cooking temperature must never exceed 115 °F for milk chocolate and white chocolate, or 120 °F for dark chocolate, or the chocolate will burn.
+The cooking temperature must never exceed 115 °F for milk chocolate and white chocolate or 120 °F for dark chocolate, or the chocolate will burn.

 Although convenient, melted chocolate chips are not always recommended as a substitute for baking chocolate.
-Because most chocolate chips are designed to retain their shape when baking, they contain less cocoa butter than baking chocolate, and so can be more difficult to work with melted.
+Because most chocolate chips are designed to retain their shape when baking, they contain less cocoa butter than baking chocolate and so can be more difficult to work with melted.

 Availability

 Chocolate chips are popular as a baking ingredient in the United States.
-Originating in the US, the chocolate chip cookie is widely available many parts of the world.
+Originating in the US, the chocolate chip cookie is widely available in many parts of the world.
 Nestlé and the Hershey Company are some producers of chocolate chips.